LibreTechnica/libretechnica.github.io/content/en/docs/individuals/foss_challenge.md

 #### Online Services and Apps

 Many commonly used online services have open-source cores.
 For example, [Bitwarden](https://bitwarden.com/) is a popular password manager whose apps are openly developed, from the server to the mobile apps.
 This open nature is preferable when you're involving sensitive information like your passwords.
-If you can't look inside thier app, it's not even possible for you to verify they're not mishandling your data.
+If you can't look inside their app, it's not even possible for you to verify they're not mishandling your data.

-Another consideration is using services with open datasets.
-Google Maps owns all the map data used in their popular navigation appss, but [OpenStreetMap](https://www.openstreetmap.org/#map=18/33.02595/-96.88048) project democratizes that data and is openly accessible to anyone.
+Another consideration is using services with open data sets.
+Google Maps owns all the map data used in their popular navigation apps, but [OpenStreetMap](https://www.openstreetmap.org/#map=18/33.02595/-96.88048) project democratizes that data and is openly accessible to anyone.

-Check out these Resources for lists upon lists of FOSS alternitives!
+Check out these Resources for lists upon lists of FOSS alternatives!

 *Privacy Bonus* - use privacy tools like [Signal](https://signal.org/).